 Reducing the flood risk through floodplain restoration along the Danube River and tributaries

 During the last decades, Europe suffered major catastrophic floods along the Danube.
 Therefore the Flood Directive asks for adequate and coordinated measures to reduce flood risk without conflicting WFD objectives.
-The main objective of the project is improving transnational water management and flood risk prevention while maximizing benefits for biodiversity conservation.
-The expected change is improved knowledge, among the countries located within Danube River Basin, related to integrative water management through restoration of floodplains, combination of classical and green infrastructure, natural retention measures, involving all related stakeholders.
+The main objective of the project is to improve transnational water management and flood risk prevention while maximizing benefits for biodiversity conservation.
+The expected change is improved knowledge, among the countries located within the Danube River Basin, related to integrative water management through the restoration of floodplains, a combination of classical and green infrastructure, natural retention measures, involving all related stakeholders.

 The ICPDR which is the major platform for cooperation in flood risk management and river basin management in the DRB, through its experts will be supportive to this project in helping to achieve its goals and also in transferring the outputs.
-The main project target groups are ministries, river basin authorities, practitioners and stakeholders.
+The main project target groups are ministries, river basin authorities, practitioners, and stakeholders.
 The innovative character is given by the application of FEM by all Partner Countries and by developing a general evaluation tool for possible later assessment of floodplain restoration projects.

 Lead Partner: National Administration ”Romanian Waters”

 Contact Person: Victor Sandu, lead project manager